wangguodong-f/paho.mqtt.cpp/README.md

 ## Supported Network Protocols

-The library supports connecting to an MQTT server/broker using TCP, SSL/TLS, and websockets (secure and insecure).
-This is chosen by the URI supplied to the connect() call.
+The library supports connecting to an MQTT server/broker using TCP, SSL/TLS, and websockets both (secure and insecure).
+On *nix targets, UNIX-domain sockets are also supported.
+The underlying transport is chosen by the URI supplied to indicate the remote host.
 It can be specified as:

     "mqtt://<host>:<port>"   - TCP, unsecure
      "tcp://<host>:<port>"    (same)